smopen/sigcpp/_posts/2020-06-20-what-the-actual-const.md

 {% include bookmark.html id="4" %}

-### 4.&nbsp;&nbsp; Pointers to arrays of pointers
+### 4.&nbsp;&nbsp; Pointers and arrays of pointers

-This section discusses the somewhat esoteric topic of `const`ness of pointers to arrays of pointers.
-Because this topic comes up frequently in the context of command-line processing, the examples in this section use arrays of C-strings, which are simply arrays of `char` pointers.
-However, the details apply equally to arrays of pointers to any type of data.
+This section discusses `const`ness of pointers to arrays of pointers.
+Because this topic comes up frequently in the context of command-line processing, the examples in this section use arrays of C-strings, but the details apply equally to arrays of pointers to any type of data.

 **Note:** When processing command-line arguments, it may be better to transform C-strings into `std::string` or [`std::string_view`]( {{ '/2020/04/03/efficiently-processing-immutable-text' | relative_url }} )
 objects, and if necessary, collect those objects in a container such as `std::vector`.
-However, there are situations where it is better to work with C-strings and arrays of C-strings.
+However, there are situations where it is better to directly work with C-strings and arrays of C-strings.
 In those situations, take care to access only the portions of memory that are allocated for the data with which you are working.

-A C++ program is able to receive command-line arguments by defining a `main` function of the form `int main(int argc, char** argv)`, where `argc` is the number of arguments received and `argv` is a [pointer to pointer to `char`](https://timsong-cpp.github.io/cppwp/n4659/basic.start.main#2.2).
-However, based on the array decay principle, this form of `main` can also be of the form `int main(int argc, char* argv[])`, where `argv` is an array of `char` pointers.
+A C++ program is able to receive command-line arguments with a [`main` function](https://timsong-cpp.github.io/cppwp/n4659/basic.start.main#2.2) of the form `int main(int argc, char** argv)`, where `argc` is the number of arguments received and `argv` is a pointer to pointer to `char`.
+However, due to the array decay principle, the function can also be of the form `int main(int argc, char* argv[])`, where `argv` is an array of `char` pointers.

 Given that an array of C-strings could be modeled either as an array of `char` pointers (say `char* argv[]`) or as a pointer to pointer to `char` (say `char** argv`), it helps to understand the effect of `const` qualifications in each case.
-As with non-array pointers, the effect of the qualifications is the same whether the data is declared as a variable or a function parameter.
-Because command-line arguments are often consumed by functions, the discussion and the examples are based on a parameter, and the parameter is conveniently named `argv`.
+The effect of the qualifications is the same whether the data is declared as a variable or a function parameter.
+However, because command-line arguments are often consumed by functions, the discussion and the examples in this section model the data as a parameter.

-The following is a summary of `const`ness permutations of the function parameter in the two cases.
-In both cases, if any permutation permits altering pointers to C-strings or the characters in C-strings, such alteration would have side effect.
+The following sub-sections summarize the effects of `const`ness permutations of `argv`, a function parameter representing an array of C-strings.
+The effects are summarized under two headings: `argv` as an array of `char` pointers, and `argv` as a pointer to pointer to `char`.

+Listing C shows some code to illustrate the effect of `const`ness permutations.
+For simplicity only, the code assumes that the argument passed is an array of at least two C-strings and that the first C-string has at least one non-null character in it.
+The code at the link included in the listing's caption has additional comments.

+**Note:** The summaries show that it is better to receive `argv` as an array of `char` pointers (instead of a pointer to pointer to `char`), because that approach makes it possible for a function to guarantee that it does **not** modify the characters in the C-strings or the pointers to C-strings.
+It can provide this guarantee by declaring the parameter using Form 4 as follows: `const char* const argv[]`.

 #### 4.1&nbsp; Parameter is an array of `char` pointers

-All permutations in this case permit modification of `argv` itself, and that modification would **not** have side effect.
+All permutations in this case permit modification of `argv` itself, and any such modification would **not** have side effect.
+If any permutation permits modification of the pointers to C-strings or the characters in C-strings, such modification would have side effects.

 1. `char* argv[]`: Nothing is `const`.
 The characters in the C-strings and the pointers to C-strings may be modified.